All marketing springs from your knowledge of your customers.

 Now, they apply the buying criteria to make a final decision on what to buy.

 This can be the shortest and easiest step, or it could drag on seemingly forever.
 In large, complex decisions affecting a whole enterprise, stakeholders might revisit the inputs to the decision stage many times – and even retreat into the other two steps temporarily.

 Content at this stage should show buyers not just why your solution works, but why it will work for them.
 That means social proof like testimonials and case studies, thought leadership content, on-site demonstrations, and discovery sessions.

 Questions to Ask Yourself

-- What helps one offering stand out from another?
+- What helps one solution stand out from another?